-Vector uses its DigSILENT network modelling software tool to determine the need for capacitor banks in the network.
-Modelling results will show which capacitor banks can be removed from the network altogether or where new capacitor banks need to be installed.
-There are instances where capacitor banks already exist but have not been in use for some time: if modelling shows that the capacitor banks should be placed back in service, refurbishment will be undertaken depending on the condition of the capacitor banks.

-Planned maintenance for capacitor banks are detailed in Vector's maintenance standard ESM603 and include on-site assessments such as visual and thermographic inspection and condition testing.
+Vector uses its DigSILENT network modelling software to determine the need for capacitor banks in the electricity network.
+Modelling results will show which capacitor banks can be removed from the network altogether or where new capacitor banks (and/or reactors) need to be installed.
+Current annual modelling shows no network requirement for these.
+Planned maintenance for capacitor installation is detailed in Vector's maintenance standard ESM603 and includes on-site assessments such as visual and thermographic inspection and condition testing.
 Minor items are corrected as corrective maintenance.
-Defects unable to be corrected as corrective maintenance are recorded within Vector's Active Risk Management system, along with assigned controls and action plans for a project-based resolution.
+Defects unable to be or corrected as corrective maintenance are recorded within Vector's Active Risk Management system, along with assigned controls and action plans for a project-based resolution.

-Capacitor banks are replaced when they reach their end of functional life, or pose a non-performance or health and safety risk, as detected during routine planned maintenance activities.
+This asset class equipment is replaced when it reaches its end of functional life, or poses a non-performance or health and safety risk, as detected during routine planned maintenance activities.